ingo/ingo.github.io/_recipes/chinese_style_steamed_whole_fish_with_ginger_and_scallions.md

 title: Chinese-Style Steamed Whole Fish with Ginger and Scallions
 ---

 The fish is cooked on a bed of aromatics with a splash of sake, then dressed with a simple soy sauce mixture and garnished with cilantro, scallions, and ginger.
-This easy Chinese recipe teaches how to steam a whole fish to perfection.
-The fish is placed atop a bed of ginger, scallions and sake and then steamed.
-It emerges moist and silky with big flavor imparted from the aromatics.
-A soy sauce dressing provides saltiness while fresh herbs and scallions garnish the fish.
-You'll be impressed you made this restaurant-quality dish at home.
 This recipe is inspired by Alana Kysar’s Aloha Kitchen.
 Cooking a whole fish might seem intimidating, but this method is both fun and forgiving.
-The fish is steamed on a bed of aromatics, then dressed with a simple soy sauce mixture and garnished with fresh herbs.
-The result is a moist, flavorful fish that's a delight to eat.

 ### Ingredients